 Another option is to give a best-case scenario, as well as one that’s more realistic, by saying something like, “We’ll aim to have your vehicle ready for 2pm.
 But if the vehicle ahead of yours has more complex issues, your vehicle could be ready as late as 7pm.
 We’ll make a point to call you at 1pm with an updated completion time,” and then mark your calendar, to make good on that promise.
 If you explain your schedule issues, and what you’re attempting to work around, your customers will be more inclined to sympathize with your scheduling challenges.
 Alternatively, if your job schedule is flexible, ask, “What’s the drop-dead latest time you’ll need this car before the weekend?” and work backwards from there, to determine whether you can accept the job.

 If you present too-optimistic a view, you will wind up with more upset customers than you’d bargained for – after all, your optimism is holding their vehicles hostage.
 Put yourself in your customers’ shoes – they’re forced to make alternate arrangements while the car’s in the shop, so they’re counting on you to schedule your workload wisely.
-If your customers’ cars are parked at the shop, without having had any work done, and running behind schedule, it’s fair for them to be upset.
+If you’re running behind schedule, and customers’ cars are waiting at the shop for much longer than planned, it’s fair for them to be upset.
 Do your best to avoid that.

 If you had presented a realistic timeline for completion, but find yourself behind schedule, that’s OK.
 You’re human.
 But unless you explain what’s going on, your customers may jus think you’re ignoring them.
 Pick up the phone, or better yet, send a text or video explaining the reason for the delay.
 If the parts haven’t arrived on time, or if work on another vehicle took longer, just explain as much.
 The more notice, and the more explanation behind the reason the vehicle isn’t yet ready, the better.

 Customers consistently indicated a wish for their shops to be more aware of their appointments.
 How can you do that?
 Make a point to review the calendar each morning, while you’re having coffee.
 If you know that Allison has booked a service for her Mini at 3pm, when she arrives, why not exceed her expectations, and say, “Hi, I’m Joe.
-You must be Allison, here for your appointment,” and then double check, “You’re getting a 50,000-mile service interval done, right?
+You must be Allison, here for your appointment.”
+Then double check, “You’re getting a 50,000-mile service interval done, right?
 Anything else you’d like us to check out?”
-Clarifying the service helps, as sometimes things are lost in translation.
+Sometimes things are lost in translation, so always clarify the service.
 Also, double checking goes a long way toward saving time.
 We had once requested a used-vehicle inspection, but the shop had thought we’d wanted a state inspection.
 Communication matters.

-Sure, taking the time to communicate effectively may be a pain for small repair shops, whose sole focus is repairing vehicles.
-But, as you see, auto-repair customers’ top two complaints — lack of communication and better time management — so far, are completely free to fix, and if you can do these two things well, you might have just earned yourself a loyal customer.
+Taking the time to communicate effectively may be a pain for small repair shops, whose sole focus is repairing vehicles.
+But, so far, auto-repair customers’ top two complaints — lack of communication and better time management — are completely free to fix.
+If you can do these two things well, you might have just earned yourself a loyal customer.

 Stay tuned to the Openbay blog for more ways to earn customer loyalty.
 If these points seem obvious for any well-running business, we agree completely.
 But the fact is that some auto-repair shops don’t seem to be covering the basics of communicating well with customers.